 ----------------------------------

-In the past month, the bar and stage area of the former building received a fresh coat of white paint to create a bright and inviting space where we will host numerous upcoming community events, including High School Prom!
-(See below for more...)
-Another exciting development: in preparation for our upcoming Montana Chamber Music event, we will be moving our grand piano from the Wilson Hotel (where it has been on loan).
-We can't wait to hear how it fills the space!
+Shortly thereafter, the bar and stage area of the former building received a fresh coat of white paint to create a bright and inviting space where we will host numerous upcoming community events, including High School Prom!
+Another exciting development: in preparation for our upcoming Montana Chamber Music event, we finally moved our grand piano into our new home from the Wilson Hotel (where it has been on loan).
+The sound as it fills the space is extraordinary!

 ----------------------------------

 The former restaurant dining area has gone through a minimal transformation, mainly to serve as temporary classroom space.
-It will serve a very important purpose as we launch our first ever, full-time Youth Summer Arts Camp.
-By having this space available, we are able to expand our class offerings without disrupting programming at our art studio at BASE.
+It serves a very important purpose as home to our kids programming, including our full-time Youth Summer Arts Camp.
+By having this space available, we are also able to expand our regular class offerings without disrupting programming at our art studio at BASE.
 Not pictured is another much-appreciated donation: a sink with counter and cupboards to provide running water and storage for any art programs we run in this corner of the building.

 ----------------------------------

 Still in the works...
 While the new class area sink will be convenient, we still have a fully functional prep kitchen area to stage event refreshments.
 Much of the prior kitchen equipment remains in the space, though we do not have cooking facilities set up yet.
-Another transition is in progress downstairs, where basement walk-in coolers are being disassembled and removed.
-Once it's cleared out, it will serve as future basement storage and music practice and lesson space for local musicians of all ages.
+Another transition is in progress downstairs, where the basement walk-in coolers have been disassembled and removed, and it now serves as music practice and lesson space for local musicians of all ages.

 ----------------------------------